rapidsai/docker/README.md

    . and named after <templateName>
 ```

-Edit the file named "config" to customize a build with specific RAPIDS components, branches, and dependencies.
+Edit the `config` file to customize a build with specific RAPIDS components, branches, and dependencies.

-Copy and modify existing Dockerfile templates in "templates/docker" to create custom Docker images.
+Copy and modify existing Dockerfile templates in `templates/docker` to create custom Docker images.
 Follow the naming convention in order for the rapidsdevtool.sh commands to recognize the new Dockerfile template (see the section on templates below).

 ## Templates and the config file

 rapidsdevtool.sh utilizes several code generators for creating Dockerfiles and utility scripts for users that are specific to the environment they're using.
-The templates in the "templates" subdir, along with the file named "config" are intended to be edited to customize the generated files.
+The templates in the `templates` subdir, along with the `config` file are intended to be edited to customize the generated files.

-To create additional Docker image types, simply create a new template in the "templates/docker" subdir named using the convention Dockerfile_<imageName>.template
+To create additional Docker image types, simply create a new template in the `templates/docker` subdir named using the convention Dockerfile_<imageName>.template

-Similar in convention to Dockerfiles, script templates are located in "templates/scripts".
+Similar in convention to Dockerfiles, script templates are located in `templates/scripts`.

 All templates have the ability to identify the following keywords when being used with the file generator: